TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 121/Psalms 121.8.md

 ---

-Jehovah will keep thy going out and thy coming in From this time forth and for evermore.
+Yahweh will keep your going out and your coming in, from this time forth, and forevermore.
+A Song of Ascents.
+By David.